![]() |

 A speaker is in deep love with his beloved.
 His feelings for his beloved are so deep and pure.

 His beloved isn't present right now with him.
-He keeps on remembering his beloved through making comparisons, promises, wishes etc. He compares his beautiful beloved with a beautiful new delicate rose of June and sweet melody.
+He keeps on remembering his beloved through comparisons, promises, wishes, etc. He compares his beautiful beloved with a beautiful new delicate rose of June and a sweet melody.
 He promises to love her forever.
-He promises to love and live with her until the seas gang have become dry, rocks have melted and human life has ended.
-He provides her with a fine farewell for a short time and wishes for her bright future.
-He again promises to come back in her life though the journey is quite long.
+He promises to love and live with her until the seas have become dry, rocks have melted, and human life has ended.
+He provides her with a fine farewell for a short time and wishes her a bright future.
+He again promises to come back into her life, though the journey is quite long.

 d.
 Literary devices are tools that enable the writers to present their ideas, emotions, and feelings and also help the readers understand those more profound meanings.
 Analyse the poem in terms of literary devices such as simile, symbolism, imagery, alliteration, and assonance.